-Autonomous satellites can use deep learning, expert systems, and intelligent agents to process spacecraft data (telemetry, payload) and to take decisions autonomously during the mission.
-Artificial intelligence enables autonomous replanning, detection of internal and external events, and reaction accordingly, ensuring fulfilment of mission objectives without the delays introduced by the decision-making loops on ground [203].
-However, increase in the autonomy creates challenges for space traffic management as described in Section VI and thus, new approaches for collision avoidance and information sharing need to be developed.
+Autonomous satellites can use deep learning, expert systems, and intelligent agents to process spacecraft data (telemetry, payload) and make decisions autonomously during the mission.
+Artificial intelligence enables autonomous replanning, detection of internal and external events, and reaction accordingly, ensuring fulfillment of mission objectives without the delays introduced by the decision-making loops on the ground [205].
+However, an increase in autonomy creates challenges for space traffic management, as described in Section VI and thus, new approaches for collision avoidance and information sharing need to be developed.